immafrank/appleLandingPage/README.md

 # appleLandingPage
 A clone of Apple website landing page.
-Though it is not responsive as the real website.
+Not Responsive